Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Results

 \subsubsection{Conversation Strategy Adoption}

-We examined how developers structured their conversations with GenAI tools.
+We examined how practitioners structure their conversations with GenAI tools.
 Participants rated the use frequency of nine conversation strategies we defined (seen in \Cref{table:conv-strategy-desc}) on a four-point Likert scale from ``Never'' to ``Often.''
-This analysis reveals which strategies survey developers prefer.
+This analysis reveals which strategies survey respondents prefer.

 \Cref{fig:c1} reveals that the most frequently used strategy was \strategy{Incremental refinement} (incrementally refining the same prompt) followed closely by \strategy{Feedback loop} (using potentially different prompts to achieve the desired result).
-These strategies reflect developers' preference for multi-turn conversations where they can guide and refine GenAI responses progressively.
+These strategies reflect practitioners' preference for multi-turn conversations where they can guide and refine GenAI responses progressively.
 However, \strategy{Single comprehensive prompt} is the third most popular and does not reflect this iterative workflow.
 The least popular strategies were \strategy{Comparative analysis}, \strategy{Template-based approach}, and \strategy{Exploratory dialogue}.
-Despite their lower adoption rates, these strategies still showed meaningful usage patterns, with at least 40\% of developers employing them ``Sometimes'' or ``Often''.
+Despite their lower adoption rates, these strategies still showed meaningful usage patterns, with at least 40\% of practitioners employing them ``Sometimes'' or ``Often''.